 • High school students receive $2,600.

-• Teachers participating in the program are compensated $8,000 for the 8-week commitment
+• Teachers participating in the program are compensated $8,000 for the 6-week commitment

 • The only costs associated with the program are housing and transportation.
 Participants are responsible for securing their own room and board.

-• Completed application for high school or college students — The application is linked above.
+• Completed application for high school or college students (use the button below on or after November 18, 2024).

-• Two letters of recommendation provided by non-relatives *To be emailed by the letter writers.
-DEADLINE: Jan 05, 2024 by 11:59 p.m.
-Eastern Standard Time.
+• Two letters of recommendation provided by non-relatives.
+Letters are to be sent to dukestarprogram@duke.edu by the person who wrote the letter by January 3, 2025, at 11:59 p.m.
+EST.

 Teachers are a critical part of the STAR Program.
 Their primary responsibility is to create an open and collaborative learning environment and contribute life experience, collaborative skills, problem-solving skills, and content-based knowledge.